 But as worrisome as the country’s smoggy cityscapes might be, water pollution in China should be just as, if not more, troubling.

-The truth is that while the quality of our air is obvious to the naked eye, we rarely know or see what’s in our tap water, and this makes it all the more dangerous.
+The truth is that while the quality of our air is obvious to the naked eye, we rarely know or see what’s in our tap water in China, and this makes it all the more dangerous.

 I highly recommend, therefore, everyone to install the best drinking water filter in their homes and offices in China as soon as possible.